PeterForth/MILKV-FORTH/README.md

 1 step installation !

-Now you can download an IMG file and burn your SD-card and start using your MILKV-DUO  with FORTH no more complex steps to install nothing ! .I created this IMG file you can get from my Dropbox :
+Now you can download an IMG file and burn your SD-card and start using your "MILKV-DUO 64MB classic" with FORTH no more complex steps to install nothing ! .I created this IMG file you can get from my Dropbox :